What Is Firmographic Data?

 Apollo

-Apollo combines a database of 210M+ contacts and 30M+ companies with sales engagement tools.
-You get contact data alongside email sequencing, call tracking, and meeting scheduling in one platform.
+Apollo combines a database of 210M+ contacts and 30M+ companies with built-in sales engagement tools.
+Contact data, email sequencing, call tracking, and meeting scheduling are available within a single interface, which reduces the number of tools smaller teams need to manage.

-The search interface includes standard firmographic filters like industry, employee count, revenue range, and location.
-Apollo's Chrome extension reveals contact information while you browse LinkedIn or company websites.
-The platform syncs with Salesforce and HubSpot to push contacts directly into your CRM.
+The search interface includes standard firmographic filters: industry, employee count, revenue range, and location.
+Apollo's Chrome extension surfaces contact information while browsing LinkedIn or company websites.
+The platform syncs with Salesforce and HubSpot to push contacts directly into CRM workflows.

-Apollo operates on a credit-based model where you consume credits for contact exports and email verification.
-The platform includes lead scoring based on engagement signals and firmographic fit.
+Apollo operates on a credit-based model where credits are consumed for contact exports and email verification.
 A free tier gives individual sellers and small teams access to test the database before committing to paid plans.
+Lead scoring incorporates engagement signals alongside firmographic fit to help prioritize follow-up.

 Firmographic search across industry, size, and location